 Before continuing to read this article, you may want to read my post on why everyone needs a content delivery network (CDN) for their site.

-Though KeyCDN is a relatively new CDN service provider, their services are sometimes better that the top guns in this industry.
-KeyCDN is a simple, fast and reliable real-time content delivery network built to last with HTTP/2 support.
+Though KeyCDN is a relatively new CDN service provider, their services are sometimes better than the top guns in this industry.
+KeyCDN is a simple, fast, and reliable real-time content delivery network built to last with HTTP/2 support.

-Among all the top CDN providers, they have the lowest price globally at $0.04/GB, over twenty-five point of presence (POP), free origin shield, secure token and SSL certificates (via Let’s Encrypt integration), RESTful API integration, real-time analytics and much more.
+Among all the top CDN providers, they have the lowest price globally at $0.04/GB, over twenty-five points of presence (POP), free origin shield, secure token, and SSL certificates (via Let’s Encrypt integration), RESTful API integration, real-time analytics and much more.
 They are also one of the first CDN providers to support HTTP/2.
 Moreover, they care about WordPress users by providing them with their own free plugins.

 - Your website will load faster as the data is stored in nearly every data center around the world.
 This will not only reduce the latency but also minimizes packet loss.